Stay Fit During Exams

 When we talk about exercises, we do not mean the rigorous workouts that will leave you completely burned out.
 We are talking about light regimens that will improve blood flow to your brain and leave you refreshed after a nice shower.
 There are many light exercises that you can choose from.
 For instance, you may go jogging or cycling or even go for a walk, if you lack the energy for the two.
 You may also hit the gym, although outdoor exercises are far more peaceful, especially if you do them in the park.

-The most important thing is to reserve at least an hour a day for some exercises.
-You may also do yoga and quiet meditations alone in your room.
+The most important thing is to reserve at least an hour a day for some exercise.
+You may also do yoga and quiet meditation alone in your room.

 Food for Thought

 Equally important is the type of food you take during this last phase of the semester.
-While junk foods, snacks, and sugary drinks may seem like viable dietary options due to easy accessibility, the truth is that they do little to keep your mental health in check.
+While junk foods, snacks, and sugary drinks may seem like viable dietary options due to their easy accessibility, the truth is that they do little to keep your mental health in check.
 Too much junk food makes our brains exhausted and less efficient.
 Poor dietary choices will not work in your favour in an exam setting.

-You need the best food before the exam, which are brain-boosting foods for optimal performance.
+You need the best food before the exam, which is brain-boosting food for optimal performance.
 So, which are these "exam foods" that we recommend?
 A healthy diet consists of a lot of vegetables, fruits, whole grains, and legumes.